UHHRobotics22-23/MarimbaBot/README.md

 ## How do I contribute

 To contribute changes to this repository go to the repository in your file system and create a new branch.
-Replace the placeholder `fix/my_dummy_branch` with a short but descriptive branch name.
+Replace the placeholder `fix/my_dummy_branch` with a short but descriptive branch name:

 ```bash
 git switch -c fix/my_dummy_branch
 ```

-Now commit your changes and push them.
+Now commit your changes and push them:

 ```bash
 # Run this once if the repo is new.
 It will save you an additional command when pushing new branches.